-Yes, but you must have the capacity and means to meet the travel and transport requirements of the role, which will include transporting children to school and social activities; for you to attend fostering meetings and training; etc.
+Yes, but you must have the capacity and means to meet the travel and transport requirements of the role.
+These include transporting children to school, family contact and social activities; and for you to attend meetings, support groups and training etc.

 My son/daughter have questions about fostering.
 Where can they find information?